The Postman from Space: Main characters

-The Postman from Space in Other Media
+The Postman from Space in other media

 TV series

-Bob is an intergalactic postman who delivers packages aboard his spaceship.
-He likes routine and planned routes.
-One day, his boss tells him that he will have to work as a team with Odile, an adventurer who loves surprises and the unexpected.
-Throughout the episodes, this unlikely duo will experience all sorts of incredible situations.
-ICI TOU.TV hosts the series of 9 five-minute episodes aimed at children aged 8-12.
+An animated television series adaptation of the comic was released in 2022 and consists of 9 five-minute episodes.
+The series was produced by La Pastèque and URBANIA.

 Podcast

 The podcast The Postman from Space comprises 6 episodes of 20 minutes aimed at children aged 6-9 years old.
 Each episode is accompanied by an educational sheet for use in the classroom.

 Game

+An interactive web game based on the comic was released as a tie-in to the animated series.
 In this game, a package has slipped by mistake into the ship of Gontrand, a colleague of Bob and Odile.
-They have to catch up with Gontrand and intercept the delivery of this package.
-But Gontrand has no intention of being caught easily.
+They have to catch up with Gontrand and intercept the delivery of this package, but Gontrand has no intention of being caught easily.
 In addition to avoiding collisions with planets, asteroids and intergalactic debris, the player must pick up packages and thrusters that will give him speed in order to catch Gontrand.